 This programme aims to provide a constant flow of mini briefs for creating factual content focused on developing practical production skills within recognised industry roles.

-The course is delivered over 2 years full time or 4 years part time
+The course is delivered over two years full time or four years part time.

 The ideal candidate will have a passion for broadcast media and can work as part of a team.

 • GCSEs at grade C/grade 5 or above in maths and English Language and